Kraaketing/greenheron/src/pages/terms-and-conditions.md

 ## 10. Disclaimers and Limitations

-- **No Warranty:** Our services are provided "as is" without warranties of any kind
+- **No Warranty:** My services are provided "as is" without warranties of any kind
-- **Third-Party Services:** We are not responsible for the performance or availability of third-party services integrated into your website
+- **Third-Party Services:** I am not responsible for the performance or availability of third-party services integrated into your website
-- **Limitation of Liability:** Our liability is limited to the amount paid for our services
+- **Limitation of Liability:** My liability is limited to the amount paid for my services

 ## 11. Cancellation and Refunds